vescon/MethodBoundaryAspect.Fody/README.md

 [![NuGet](https://img.shields.io/nuget/v/MethodBoundaryAspect.Fody.svg)](https://www.nuget.org/packages/MethodBoundaryAspect.Fody/)

 ## MethodBoundaryAspect.Fody
-> A [Fody weaver](https://github.com/Fody/Fody) whichs injects custom code into the decorated method and provides information about the method parameters.
+> A [Fody weaver](https://github.com/Fody/Fody) which allows to decorate methods and hook into method start, method end and method exceptions.
+Additionally you have access to useful method parameters.

 You can easily write your own aspects for
 - transaction handling